mbeckem/tiro-website/packages/website/docs/apidocs/classes/classtiro_1_1native__type.md

 Returns the address of the native object instance.

-TODO: This API will have to change (or become more dangeous) once the gc starts to move objects around.
+TODO: This API will have to change (or become more dangerous) once the gc starts to move objects around.

 ### function is_destroyed